Kit History

 The 1997-98 offering was one of the most interesting designs, consisting of dark blue and olive green with orange trimmings.
 The 1999 all-white kit featured panels in "teal", one of many novel colours introduced around this time, and was used just once.
 2001 brought a blue-grey strip with Adidas' trademark triple stripe trim.

-Adidas' designers have continued to give their imagination free reign in the new millennium.
+Designers have been encouraged to give their imagination free reign in the new millennium.

 Sources